Monty Hall problem: History

 The Parade column and its response received considerable attention in the press, including a front-page story in The New York Times in which Monty Hall himself was interviewed.
 Hall understood the problem, giving the reporter a demonstration with car keys and explaining how actual game play on Let's Make a Deal differed from the rules of the puzzle.
 In the article, Hall pointed out that because he had control over the way the game progressed, playing on the psychology of the contestant, the theoretical solution did not apply to the show's actual gameplay.
 He said he was not surprised at the experts' insistence that the probability was 1 out of 2.
 "That's the same assumption contestants would make on the show after I showed them there was nothing behind one door," he said.
 "They'd think the odds on their door had now gone up to 1 in 2, so they hated to give up the door no matter how much money I offered.
 By opening that door we were applying pressure.
 We called it the Henry James treatment.
 It was 'The Turn of the Screw'."
-Hall clarified that as a game show host he did not have to follow the rules of the puzzle in the vos Savant column and did not always have to allow a person the opportunity to switch (e.g., he might open their door immediately if it was a losing door, might offer them money to not switch from a losing door to a winning door, or might allow them the opportunity to switch only if they had a winning door).
+Hall clarified that as a game show host he did not have to follow the rules of the puzzle in the Savant column and did not always have to allow a person the opportunity to switch (e.g., he might open their door immediately if it was a losing door, might offer them money to not switch from a losing door to a winning door, or might allow them the opportunity to switch only if they had a winning door).
 "If the host is required to open a door all the time and offer you a switch, then you should take the switch," he said.
 "But if he has the choice whether to allow a switch or not, beware.
 Caveat emptor.
 It all depends on his mood."